GeneSiriviboon/IntegrateBZ/README.md

 We can see that for both the real and imaginary part, the integrand is concentrated near $q({x}) = 0$ which would result in major contribution of the integral.
 Here, we propose the following scheme.

-1. sample meshes to represent the domain of integral
-2. separate the mesh into two type: mesh without singularity and mesh with singularity
-3. Integrate both mesh separtely and combine the result

 ## Initial mesh subsampling [Getting Level set]
 Here we outline the algorithm for the initial mesh subsampling